What Is a Data Analyst?

 - Understand the role.
 There are many roles within data management and analysis, so it’s important to distinguish what fits you and what you’re looking for.
 Do the research ahead of time to know what’s expected of a data analyst.
 Gather information on what technical skills, tools, programs, and communication skills you need to strengthen before applying.
 This guide is a good start.

 - Develop your expertise.
-The most common way to begin your career as a data analyst is a bachelor’s degree or master's degree in a data-related major.
-But this is not the only way.
+To become a data analyst, most people pursue a bachelor's degree in statistics, maths, computer science, or information technology.
+However, an increasing number of people are entering data analytics through bootcamps and certification.
 Many data analysts start with an online bootcamp or course that teaches technical skills and languages such as SQL, Microsoft Excel, R, or Python.
 You can also build up to your desired role by getting an entry-level role in IT where you can learn about the organization and get comfortable with various interfaces.

 - Find the right people.
 Your network can unlock many opportunities.
 Find someone in the field that can act as a mentor or field any questions you may have.
 You can learn how people got to their current role and different paths you can take.
 Having a conversation with someone with real-life experience can help you shape your career how you would like.
 Here's why mentorship in highly technical roles can make a huge difference in career growth.